-Register for the Bike-A-Thon 2016 on-line at Register On-Line.
+You can register for the Bike-A-Thon 2017 on-line at Register On-Line after January 1st, 2017.
 Riders must be 13 years of age or older.
 Helmets are required by law.
 Online registration will require acceptance of the waiver plus your name, address and email, banquet and transportation requirements.

 After you register you will have a personal web page where you can monitor your progress, email friends for support and solicit new riders.
 Just Login here and enter your email address and password you created when you registered.

 As a Donor you can Pledge to a Rider On-Line